-RMC, a company of which Andrew Russell (the President and CEO) is also the president and a director, received 155,000,000 common shares pursuant to the recapitalization of the Company.
+RMC, a company of which Andrew Russell (Director, President and CEO of St. Augustine Gold and Copper) is also the president and a director, received 155,000,000 common shares pursuant to the recapitalization of the Company.
 Another 6,500,000 shares were purchased in a subsequent offering.
-RMC subsequently entered into an agreement for another party to acquire 60,000,000 shares of the Company.
+RMC subsequently entered into an agreement for another party to acquire 60,000,000 shares of the Company from RMC.
 An initial payment on the option was made.
-If the other party does not exercise their option for the remaining amount, they will receive the number of shares equal to the value of the initial payment or 15,000,000 shares.
-A voting agreement for the shares was also entered into with the third party.
-A second option agreement with the same party was put into place for an additional 10,000,000 shares of the Company upon meeting certain conditions.
-After the execution of these agreements, RMC owns 146,500,000 shares, and, upon full exercise of the aforementioned options, would own 91,500,000 shares.
+The other party did not exercise their option for the remaining amount, so they only received the number of shares equal to the value of the initial payment of 15,000,000 shares.
+A voting agreement for the shares was also entered into with the third party, which expired in 2013.
+A second option agreement with the same party was put into place for an additional 10,000,000 shares of the Company, which also expired in 2013.
 Robert L. Russell is also a director and shareholder of RMC.